World In Paris

 >> The Palace of Versailles, as we can see it today, was mainly constructed in the 17th century with some additions by King Louis XIV’s successors in the 18th century.

->> Its architectural style is Baroque.
+>> Its architectural style is French Baroque.
 Baroque architecture is a highly decorative and theatrical style that appeared in Italy in the early 17th century and gradually spread across Europe.

->> Three names to remember related to the Palace of Versailles are Jules Hardouin-Mansart (the main architect of Versailles), Charles Le Brun (interior designer), and André Le Notre (landscape designer).
+>> Three names to remember related to the construction of Château de Versailles are Jules Hardouin-Mansart (the main architect of Versailles), Charles Le Brun (interior designer), and André Le Notre (landscape designer).

 Marble Court - Versailles Palace

 After validating the ticket and the security check, visitors usually head straight to the King’s State Apartments.
-Before, take the time to admire the Marble Court.
+Before, please-please take the time to admire the Marble Court.

-Apollo Salon
+3. Apollo Salon

 Apollo Salon - Versailles

 The King’s State Apartments include the King’s private, business, and reception rooms.
-These are some of the most famous rooms inside the Palace of Versailles.
+These are some of the most famous rooms inside Palace of Versailles.

 Most salons are dedicated to a Greek God or Goddess, who usually appears in the rooms’ decoration under different forms.

 Among these salons, the Apollo Salon is the most important.
 King Louis XIV identified himself with Apollo, the Sun God, and it is here where we find the throne room.
-The silver furniture and the 2.6 high throne have disappeared, but the decoration gives us an idea of how impressive this Salon was!
+The silver furniture and the 2.6-high throne have disappeared, but the decoration gives us an idea of how impressive this Salon was!

-Hall of Mirrors
+5. Hall of Mirrors

 Hall of Mirrors - Versailles

-This is the most impressive room inside the Palace of Versailles, a 73-meter gallery with a beautiful vaulted ceiling and impressive chandeliers.
+This is the most magnificent room inside Palace of Versailles, a 73-meter gallery with a beautiful vaulted ceiling and impressive chandeliers.
+The King used this gallery to go to the Royal Chapel and the Queen’s apartments every day.

 Hall of Mirrors - Versailles